 - A comparably small amount of content – Because the highlight of HBO Now is HBO-exclusive programming, this is the majority of what you can stream on HBO Now.
-Though it has additional non-HBO content like hit movies and shows, it is a small amount compared to the vast libraries of Netflix, Hulu, or Shomi.
+Though it has additional non-HBO content like hit movies and shows, it is a small amount compared to the vast libraries of Netflix or Hulu.

 - The cost – Though $14.99/month is a manageable amount if you’re not paying for other TV services, it’s quite steep compared to other streaming services.
 Services like Netflix and Hulu cost only $7.99/month, which is almost half the price.
 However, TV subscriptions to HBO can be as pricey as $17.99/month on top of your regular TV service.

 - Ohhh, the data prices – If you don’t have unlimited Internet at home, or unlimited data on your devices, you could be looking at a significant bill for your Internet and data usage at the end of the month.
 Streaming shows and movies through HBO Now is an activity that uses more Internet and data then almost any other online activity, so make sure you monitor this carefully if you sign up.
 Also, factor in the added cost of potentially needing to upgrade your Internet service.
 For more information about this, visit our tutorial on HBO Now data usage.